YOUR COMPLETE GUIDE TO MOVING TO COLORADO SPRINGS

 Ask yourself what qualities in a house would cause it to be a deal breaker, and set a realistic budget (upfront costs and monthly budget) to help narrow down your options. – We are happy to help you with this!

-- Do you have time to shop around and be overly picky or do you have time constraints?
+- Do you have time to shop around or do you have time constraints?

 - What is your monthly budget for housing?

 - Do you have specific areas, neighborhoods or school districts you need?

 - If you own a dog, have you checked local properties’ breed restrictions?